Expenditure Processing

 - Transfer of any reimbursed-time transactions or direct salary payments to faculty where the effort report has already been certified.
 (All adjustments made to faculty payroll must go through the effort reporting system and should be made before the employee's effort certification is signed and received.)

-- Journal Vouchers are utilized for a variety of purposes including but not limited to recording transactions for charge backs from SDSU recharge centers, internal transfers of cash between SDSU Research Foundation funds, and corrections to elements of the accounting string associated with a revenue or expenditure transaction, including the Fund, Organization, Account and Program.
-Please submit requests for Journal Vouchers to your SDSU Research Foundation SR grant specialist or fund administrator.
+- Journal Vouchers Journal vouchers are utilized for a variety of purposes including but not limited to recording transactions for charge backs from SDSU recharge centers, internal transfers of cash between SDSU Research Foundation funds, and corrections to elements of the accounting string associated with a revenue or expenditure transaction, including the Fund, Organization, Account and Program.
+Submit requests for journal vouchers to the SRA grant specialist.

 vi.
 Specialized Categories of Expenditures

 The purpose of this section is to identify costs that require more substantial documentation or that have unique policies or procedures associated with the approval process.
-Please refer to Section 3.
-Purchasing and Section 4.
-Accounts Payable and and Section 5.
-Travel for additional information.
+Refer to Section III.
+(Purchasing), Section IV.
+(Accounts Payable), and Section V. (Travel), and Section VI.
+Human Resources for additional information.

 - Hospitality Policy

-Hospitality expenses may be paid with SDSU Research Foundation funds when such expenses are necessary, appropriate to the occasion, reasonable in amount and serve a purpose connected to the mission and fiduciary responsibilities of San Diego State University and/or the Research Foundation.
-This policy applies to activities that promote the university/SDSU Research Foundation to the public and the provision of hospitality in connection with official university/SDSU Research Foundation business and authorizes appropriate Research Foundation funds to be used for such purposes.
-The policy is written to be consistent with university and CSU policies and procedures.
+Hospitality expenses may be paid with SDSU Research Foundation funds when such expenses are necessary, appropriate to the occasion, reasonable in amount and serve a purpose connected to the mission and fiduciary responsibilities of SDSU Research Foundation.
+This policy applies to activities that promote the university/SDSU Research Foundation to the public and the provision of hospitality in connection with official university/SDSU Research Foundation business and authorizes appropriate SDSU Research Foundation funds to be used for such purposes.
+This policy is written to be consistent with university and CSU policies and procedures.

-Hospitality expenses may not be charged to grants and contracts (5 ledger funds) unless the expense has been approved by the sponsoring entity.
+Hospitality expenses may not be charged to grants and contracts (5 ledger funds) unless the proposal narrative addresses these activities as an integral part of the program or approval is obtained by the funding entity.

-Computing devices and accessories (or “peripherals”) for printing, transmitting and receiving or storing electronic information costing under $5,000/unit may be direct charged to a project if:
+Computing devices and accessories (or “peripherals”) for printing, transmitting and receiving or storing electronic information costing under $5,000/unit may be considered as allowable costs that can be charged to a project if:

 - the project does not have reasonable access to other devices or equipment that can achieve the same purpose; devices may not be purchased for reasons of convenience or preference.

-PIs are encouraged to specifically budget for computing devices and include a detailed explanation of the essential nature of the items at the proposal phase of the award.
-If not specifically budgeted, the PI is responsible for providing this information to his/her SRA grant specialist prior to the cost being incurred to ensure the purchase meets federal agency and award specific requirements. - Cell Phones
+The PI is encouraged to specifically budget for computing devices and include a detailed explanation of the essential nature of the items at the proposal phase of the award.
+If not specifically budgeted, the PI is responsible for providing this information to their SRA grant specialist prior to the cost being incurred to ensure the purchase meets federal agency and award specific requirements.

 Federal regulations state that telephone costs are typically unallowable as a direct cost on a grant; however, direct charging of these costs may be appropriate if the use of a cell phone is essential and allocable to the project, the item is specifically budgeted for and approved by the sponsor agency.
-Please contact your grant specialist with questions regarding allowability and award specific terms regarding this type of cost.
+Contact the SRA grant specialist with questions regarding allowability and award specific terms regarding this type of cost.

 The project should submit a Request to Direct Charge Cell Phone Expenditures to a Sponsored Project form to the SRA grant specialist prior to incurring costs.
 Sponsor approval may be required if the costs were not specifically budgeted for and approved by the funding agency at the proposal stage.